Service Renewal Criteria For Presidential, Governors, University, and Multicultural Leadership Scholarship Recipients

 Guidelines for Service Hours

-The purpose of this is to define and explain the guidelines for what constitutes service for the Board of Governors, Multicultural Leadership, and Presidential Scholarships.
+The purpose of this is to define and explain the guidelines for what constitutes service for the Board of Governors, Multicultural Leadership, University, and Presidential Scholarships.
 This is not a policy and these guidelines can be updated and changed.
 Further some service experiences may exist in a paradox and need further discussion to constitute as service.
 Please e-mail firstname.lastname@example.org with any questions or concerns to be discussed.

 Tracking & Verification Process